 Courts are increasingly emphasizing the importance of businesses taking “reasonable steps” to safeguard their confidential corporate assets.
 These measures extend beyond securing computer networks and encompass integrating trade secret protection into overall business operations and processes.

-A comprehensive protection plan to secure trade secrets include:
+A comprehensive protection plan to secure trade secrets includes:

-1. Confidentiality and non-disclosure agreements with employees and business partners – To ensure compliance with corporate policies and uphold protections, companies should develop procedures and document adherence to these policies.
-Confidentiality and non-disclosure agreements, when established with employees and business partners, serve as a strong initial defence and have garnered approval from the courts.
-Consistency in following policies, procedures, and maintaining records is vital to meet the requirement of “reasonable steps.”
+To ensure compliance with corporate policies and uphold protections, companies should develop procedures and document adherence to these policies.
+Confidentiality and non-disclosure agreements, when established with employees and business partners, serve as a strong initial defense and have garnered approval from the courts.
+Consistency in following policies, and procedures, and maintaining records is vital to meet the requirement of “reasonable steps.”

-5. Make trade secret protection a priority – To safeguard critical business information, organizations must enhance security measures and, significantly, establish comprehensive systems to ensure the protection of trade secrets.
-This proactive approach allows companies to minimize risks and fulfil the obligation of taking “reasonable steps” in the event of trade secret compromise.
+To safeguard critical business information, organizations must enhance security measures and, significantly, establish comprehensive systems to ensure the protection of trade secrets.
+This proactive approach allows companies to minimize risks and fulfill the obligation of taking “reasonable steps” in the event of trade secret compromise.

 Examples of Trade Secrets

-1. Coco Cola formulation – Coca-Cola made a strategic decision to safeguard their recipe as a trade secret rather than seeking a patent, which would have required revealing the ingredients.
+Coca-Cola made a strategic decision to safeguard its recipe as a trade secret rather than seeking a patent, which would have required revealing the ingredients.
 One reason for this choice could be the historical presence of cocaine as one of the possible ingredients, leading Coca-Cola to prioritize the confidentiality of the recipe.
 The trade secret surrounding Coca-Cola’s recipe has generated its fair share of rumours.
 Speculations range from the inclusion of bugs or insects in the recipe to the notion that only two employees possess partial knowledge of the complete formula, or that only two individuals hold the combination to the safe where it is securely stored.

-1. Chemical composition of Listerine Mouthwash – Listerine is a classic illustration of trade secret, often discussed in law schools.
+Listerine is a classic illustration of trade secrets, often discussed in law schools.
 The original inventor of Listerine granted a license for the secret formula to Lambert Pharmaceuticals.
-Even though the formula was eventually disclosed during over 70 years, Lambert Pharmaceuticals (now Pfizer) continued to make royalty payments to the inventor’s family.
+Even though the formula was eventually disclosed over 70 years, Lambert Pharmaceuticals (now Pfizer) continued to make royalty payments to the inventor’s family.

 Researchwire specializes in providing comprehensive research assistance for trade secret cases.
 With our expertise, we have successfully aided our clients in trade-secret misappropriation cases where significant financial stakes were involved, reaching into the hundreds of millions.
-Our services include conducting global evidence of use searches, enabling a thorough examination of trade secret violations.
+Our services include conducting global evidence-of-use searches and enabling a thorough examination of trade secret violations.

 If you require assistance in the remedial process and the provision of global evidence of trade secret violations, do not hesitate to get in touch with us.